-- 28.16.1 At least 2 weeks should be permitted in the forward plan timetable for consultation with relevant select committees and ward members where a matter is to be considered by the executive and is not urgent (as defined below) or confidential or exempt. - 28.16.2 A matter may be considered urgent where the events to which it is addressed were unforeseen at the time that the last forward work programme was produced and a decision is required within (the minimum time provided for consultation as specified above).
+- 28.16.1 At least 2 weeks should be permitted in the forward plan timetable for consultation with relevant Scrutiny committees and ward members where a matter is to be considered by the executive and is not urgent (as defined below) or confidential or exempt. - 28.16.2 A matter may be considered urgent where the events to which it is addressed were unforeseen at the time that the last forward work programme was produced and a decision is required within (the minimum time provided for consultation as specified above).

-- 28.16.3 A decision can only be treated as urgent if the decision taker (if an individual) or the chair of the body making the decision obtains the agreement of the chair of a relevant select committee that the taking of the decision cannot be reasonably deferred.
-If there is no chair of a relevant select committee, or if the chair of each relevant select committee is unable to act, then the agreement of the Head of Paid Service of the Council, will suffice. - 28.16.4 Any decisions taken under this urgency procedure will be recorded as having been taken in the absence of consultation in the decision record.
+- 28.16.3 A decision can only be treated as urgent if the decision taker (if an individual) or the chair of the body making the decision obtains the agreement of the chair of a relevant Scrutiny committee that the taking of the decision cannot be reasonably deferred.
+If there is no chair of a relevant Scrutiny committee, or if the chair of each relevant Scrutiny committee is unable to act, then the agreement of the Chief Executive, will suffice. - 28.16.4 Any decisions taken under this urgency procedure will be recorded as having been taken in the absence of consultation in the decision record.